apache/sling-org-apache-sling-feature-analyser/readme.md

 * `exported-packages`: Lists all packages in the feature and writes these to a `packages.txt` file.
 This analyser task is not enabled by default.

+* `apis-jar`: validates that the `sourceId` property of a bundle, if defined, is a comma-separated value list of artifact ids.

 There are a number of analysers which relate to API Region definitions in Feature Models.

 * `api-regions`: This analyser ensures that packages listed as exports in API-Regions sections are actually exported by a bundle that's part of the feature.